Last Updated: April 6, 2024

 If your debt is older and approaching your state's statutes of limitation, a promise to pay may reset the statute clock.
 Lying, threats, profanity, and admission of responsibility will be used against you if you end up in a court case.

-You will receive a summons letter when a creditor has filed a lawsuit against you in court for unpaid debt.
+You may receive a summons letter when a creditor has filed a lawsuit against you in court for unpaid debt.
 DO NOT ignore this letter.
 It will not go away and you may lose all rights to dispute the matter!
 You may end up with a garnishment of your wages or having your bank account levied.

 Whether your letter is entitled a summons letter, a summons or a court summons letter, they are the same thing.
 Other parties believe that you owe them money and they have filed a lawsuit against you in court and you will have to defend the court case.